Skip to content

 Qos Purpose Rules Wall time limit (hours) Valid Users

 --qos=standard Normal jobs.
-Faculty PIs are allocated 300,000 Service Units (SU) per year SU charges based on node type (see partitions table above), jobs can be preempted by high QoS enqueued jobs 72 Everyone
+Faculty PIs are allocated 300,000 Service Units (SU) per year SU charges based on node type (see SU, jobs can be preempted by high QoS enqueued jobs 72 Everyone

 --qos=low Free access, no SU charge jobs can be preempted by high or standard QoS enqueued jobs 72 Everyone